-As a teacher I make it my goal to help people with their goals.
+As a teacher I make it my priority to help people with their goals.
 Usually, and naturally, students want to sound like their chosen teacher.
-So often I’m helping people, little by little, get deeper on their meri notes because I play my meri notes on the deep side.
+So often I’m helping people, little by little, get deeper on their meri notes because I play meri notes on the deep side.
 However, I consider this a long term goal and only comment on pitch when I know a student is capable of going deeper or if the student requests that I comment on their pitch.

 In short, once someone has the ability to go deep on meri notes and flatten the pitch to a greater degree I think none would argue that it’s completely up to that individual whether or not they wish to go that deep, or in other words, if they actually like the sound of it.
 Of course, it’s also possible, and more common, for someone to not have the ability to flatten the pitch very far and still not prefer the deeper sound.
 Sometimes such players criticize people who play deeper and can even claim that to play deeper than them is incorrect.
 On the opposite side, those that can achieve flatter pitches can sometimes have feelings of superiority to those that play more sharply.
 Hopefully the reader can see the humor in both of these situations!